 The Student Employment Office provides employment opportunities to students who must work to meet educational expenses or who wish to work because they feel the experience can be a valuable part of their education.
-Students may choose between hourly and Federal Work-Study programs.
+Both Federal Work-Study and hourly positions are available.
+For more information, access www.asu.edu/fa/studemp on the Web.